emonhoque/show-tracker/README.md

 - Select "Going" only = Shows where anyone is going
 - Select "Sarah" + "Maybe" = Shows where Sarah is maybe attending

-### Music Releases Feature
+### Release Radar Feature
-The app now includes a community-driven music releases tracking system:
+The app now includes a community-driven Release Radar tracking system:

 #### Adding Artists
 1. Go to the "Releases" tab